tareqHa/Merging-images-project/README.md

-Software used to merge group of images into one.
+Software built in java used to merge group of images into one.